Starting a new business

 - Freelancers and contractors

-You’ll probably need help with some tasks.
-Even a business that has its own staff may need contractors to cover leave or busy periods.
+You’ll almost certainly require assistance with some chores.
+Even if a company has its own employees, contractors may be needed to fill vacations or busy periods.

 - Interest on loans